sagemath/sagewiki_to_gh-2022-10-10/gsoc09_application.md

 === Describe your organization. ===

+Sage is an open-source mathematical software system.
+It combines numerous software libraries under one umbrella.
+It's main user interface, besides the command-line, is a dynamic web-interface where worksheets are stored for each user.
+Python is the main programming language and also the language of choice for all interactions with the built in objects and functions.
+The goal of Sage is to create an open-source alternative to all other major proprietary mathematical software systems.

 === Why is your organization applying to participate in GSoC 2009?
 What do you hope to gain by participating? ===

 === Did your organization participate in past GSoCs?
 If so, please summarize your involvement and the successes and challenges of your participation. ===